Jimmy Uso: Other media

 He starred in the first episode of Outside the Ring, where he and his brother, Jey Uso cooked a traditional Samoan barbecue.

 Jimmy made his video game debut in WWE '13 as a DLC.
 The Usos were not in WWE 2K14 but returned in WWE 2K15, and have continued to appear in each WWE 2K game since.
-He also appeared uncredited in Countdown with Dolph Ziggler, Roman Reigns, and Big Show and his brother Jey Uso as well as the animated film The Jetsons & WWE: Robo-WrestleMania!, which he played a role as Usobots.
+He also appeared uncredited in Countdown with Dolph Ziggler, Roman Reigns, and Big Show and his brother Jey Uso as well as the animated film The Jetsons & WWE: Robo-WrestleMania!, in which he played a role as Usobots.

 Personal life

 Fatu is the son of WWE Hall of Famer Solofa Fatu (Rikishi) and a member of the Anoaʻi family.
 He attended Escambia High School in Pensacola, Florida. where he played football.
 He continued his football career at the University of West Alabama with his brother Joshua, where they both played linebacker.
 Jonathan only played one season (2003).

 Fatu married fellow wrestler and longtime girlfriend Trinity McCray (Naomi) on January 16, 2014.
-She is the stepmother of Jonathan's two children, and announced on the August 18, 2025 episode of RAW that she was expecting their first child together.
+She is the stepmother of Jonathan's two children.
+On the August 18, 2025 episode of Raw, she announced that they were expecting their first child together.